Alcoholism is a form of drug addiction.

 The Difference Between Alcohol Abuse and Alcoholism

-- Drinking in situations that can result in physical injury.
-Examples include driving a vehicle or operating
+Drinking in situations that can result in physical injury.
+Examples include driving a vehicle or operating machinery.

 What is Alcoholism?

-- Tolerance: The need to drink increasing amounts of alcohol in order to “feel the buzz” or
+Tolerance: The need to drink increasing amounts of alcohol in order to “feel the buzz” or to “get high.”

-- Loss of control: The inability to limit one’s drinking over time or on any given
+Loss of control: The inability to limit one’s drinking over time or on any given occasion.

 The Need for Alcoholism Treatment